 It’s time for you to read a book with a strong female lead!
+Whether you’re craving adult fantasy, romantic comedy, or YA contemporary, I’ve got a recommendation that you’ll love!

 I love reading.
 I love reading books with women in them.
 I especially love reading books with a super strong female lead!
 I’m not talking about the stereotypical “I’m not your average girl” characters.
 What I mean is either a protagonist that exudes confidence and courage, a leading lady that has searing emotions that end up becoming her strength, or a surprising spitfire that you grow to love.

 As you read through some of my suggestions, you may come across stories that surprise you!
 Some of these badass babes begin as the villain or antihero, like in Into the Heartless Wood, but I still think they’re incredibly written and have merit.
 Other titles, such as Wicked Lovely or Three Dark Crowns include a full cast of bombshells and I’m totally here for it!
+If you’re looking for the best books with a strong female lead, then you’re going to love this list.

 related posts